saltyorg/docs/docs/saltbox/install/install.md

         Create rclone remote[s] pointing at Dropbox as described [here](../../reference/guides/rclone-remote-dropbox.md)

+Once you have set up your rclone remote[s], enter their details in `settings.yml` as discussed above in Step 2.

 !!! warning
-    Do not proceed until you have configured your rclone remote[s] or disabled cloud storage in the settings.
+    Do not proceed until you have fully configured your rclone remote[s] in `rclone config` or disabled cloud storage in the settings.

-How do you know if your rclone remote[s] are configured?  `rclone lsd google:/` should show you the root of your cloud storage.

 ## Step 5: Saltbox

+!!! warning
+    Have you either disabled rclone OR set up your remotes in both `rclone config` and `settings.yml`?
+If not, go back and fix that.

 If you are installing a [Feederbox/Mediabox setup](../basics/install_types.md) [if your reaction to this question is "huh?" then you are not, and should probably use the `saltbox` install], set up the Feederbox first, then add the [feeder mount](../../advanced/feeder.md) to the mediabox prior to install.